 Areas of counselling I deal with

 - Falling out of love

 I offer a reduction on some daytime appointments

-MARITAL INTERACTION when applied to couples the question is 'What is the marital 'fit'?
+Marital interaction 'What is or was the marital 'fit'?
 'What were the qualities that made us believe we would be able to give to and receive love and support from this person based on our life's experiences' and 'What didn't we want?'

-CLIENT CENTERED THERAPY is growth oriented and forward moving, the theory being that by listening and reflecting back your thoughts and feelings and being congruent (in tune with and able to use our own reactions helpfully) you may develop a greater skill of listening to your own thoughts and feelings and then be able to take action if that seems appropriate.
+Client centred therapy is growth oriented and forward moving, the theory being that by being listened to and having your thoughts and feelings reflected back to you and the therapist being congruent (in tune with and able to use their our own reactions helpfully) you may develop a greater skill of listening to your own thoughts and feelings and be in tune with your own reactions and be released to take action if that seems appropriate